 Here is a piece of Ansible code that everyone can understand:

 - name: Ensure nginx is installed apt: name=nginx state=installed - name: Ensure that the default site is disabled file: path=/etc/nginx/sites-enabled/default state=absent notify: reload nginx - name: Ensure Nginx service is started service: name=nginx state=started enabled=yes

 The benefits of using Ansible are:

 - It gives you the ability to keep your configuration in code and push it to a repository.

 - That means configuration history and configuration state.

 - An easy way to provision a couple of identical machines for horizontal scaling.

-- You don't have to describe the setup in a documentation any more.
+- You don’t have to describe the setup in documentation anymore.
 Your code is your documentation.

 Of course, you can host your Django app on a PaaS like Heroku, but it is not always worth it and it is a topic for another blog post.